River Hamble

-The River Hamble is located in south Hampshire, England.
-It rises near Bishop's Waltham and flows for 10.1 km through Botley, Bursledon, and Lower Swanwick before entering Southampton Water between Hamble Common and Warsash.
+The River Hamble in south Hampshire, England, rises near Bishop's Waltham and flows for 10.1 km through Botley, Bursledon, and Lower Swanwick before entering Southampton Water between Hamble Common and Warsash.

-The Hamble is tidal for about half its length and is navigable below Botley.
+The river is tidal for about half its length and is navigable below Botley.
 From the medieval period to the present it has been a major ship and boat-building area.
 Leisure craft are still built by the Hamble today.
-One of the main builders was Luke & Co, later Luke Bros, a well-reputed yard from around 1890 to its closure in 1945.
+One of the main builders was Luke & Co, later Luke Bros, from around 1890 to its closure in 1945.
 The lower reaches are a major yachting area with easy access to the sheltered waters of Southampton Water and The Solent.

 Course

 From source to mouth the river makes a repeated curve heading south-southwest.
 It gains tributary streams before reaching Botley, the site of an ancient watermill.
 Below Botley, the river becomes tidal and navigable.
 It gains strength from adjoining streams, draining surrounding Hedge End, Curdridge, Shedfield, and Burridge.

 This section was extensively used for medieval shipbuilding, using timber grown locally in the neighbouring woods.
 Nearby Kings Copse, a cut-back form of Kings Forest, speaks of this key use of the land.

 The river's west bank can be accessed from Manor Farm Country Park, where it is possible to walk through Dock Copse and Fosters Copse.
 At extreme low tide, it is just possible to see the remains of the wreck of Henry V's 15th century warship Grace Dieu.
 This section of the river was also home to HMS Cricket, the Royal Marine landing craft crew training base, during World War II.

 At 2 miles south of Botley, the river passes between the villages of Bursledon and Lower Swanwick and is crossed by the M27 motorway, the Portsmouth to Southampton railway line, and the A27 road via large bridges.
 A further 2 miles south of Bursledon, the river flows between the villages of Hamble-le-Rice and Warsash before entering Southampton Water.

 A passenger ferry crosses the river between Hamble-le-Rice and Warsash, forming a link for the Solent Way and E9 European Coastal Path.
 This section of the river is dominated by a number of marinas, the largest being the Port Hamble Marina, and boat yards on both banks as far upstream as Bursledon.
 On the east bank, south of Warsash, is the Warsash Maritime School, part of Solent University, which provides training for merchant navy crew.